matthewjrogers/rairtable/README.md

 ## __INSTALLATION__

-For the stable CRAN releastr, install using `install.packages('rairtable')`.
+For the stable CRAN release, install using `install.packages('rairtable')`.
 For the development version of the package, use `remotes::install_giuthub('matthewjrogers/rairtable')`

 *****